aaminu/DSA/python/README.md

     (venv)$ pip install -r requirements.txt
     ```
 4. In windows, replace ``` source venv/bin/activate``` with  ``` source venv/Scripts/activate``` if you are using gitbash else remove the *source* keyword when using cmd or powershell.

+N.B YOu might need to change the command from 3. above to *python3* if *python* doesn't work for you